uccser/swarm-stack-updater/README.md

 3. Deploy on your swarm swarm using Docker Compose.
 * Make sure you include an env file if you need external varibles for deployment.
 * To ensure that the tool can use docker commands add the volume ```/var/run/docker.sock:/var/run/docker.sock``` to give the tool access to the Docker daemon.
-* The following relates to [Swarm Cronjob](https://github.com/crazy-max/swarm-cronjob).
-Here the tool has been setup to run every 2 mins and will not re run if the tool is already running.
+* In order to configure [Swarm Cronjob](https://github.com/crazy-max/swarm-cronjob) Docker Labels are used.
+In the following the tool has been setup to run every 2 mins and will not re run if already running.
 ```
  labels:
           - "swarm.cronjob.enable=true"